 Rachael Bradley Montgomery, PhD

 Rachael has been working in disability-related education, inclusion, usability, and accessibility for over 20 years but when she developed chemical sensitivity a few years ago, she gained insight into just how much of day-to-day life takes place away from the larger organizations she typically supports.
 Rachael founded Accessible Community to help the 89% of organizations that can’t afford conventional accessibility assistance.
-Along with the Board of Directors and other volunteers, Rachael is dedicated to using lean startup methodologies and collaborative learning to discover and create realistic solutions that ensure everyone can contribute to community life, regardless of physical or cognitive diversity.
-Rachael believes that the greatest beauty and strength in this world exists amidst our differences.
-She has PhD from University of Maryland, College Park and an MS from University of Illinois, Urbana-Champaign but, since there is always more to learn, is studying universal design from the University of Buffalo and accommodations through the ADA.
-Rachael also serves on the W3C Accessibility Guidelines Working Group and co-facilitates the COGA taskforce.
+Rachael is a digital accessibility specialist at the Library of Congress and an adjunct lecturer at the University of Maryland’s College of Information Studies (iSchool).
+She co-chairs the W3C Accessibility Guidelines Working Group and was previously a co-facilitator of the Cognitive and Learning Disabilities task force.
+Rachael has a Ph.D. from the University of Maryland, College Park, and an MS from the University of Illinois, Urbana-Champaign.